TurnOfAFriendlyCard/Domoticz-GPSLogger-Plugin/README.md

 ### C. Encode username/password
 1. Go to the website https://www.base64encode.org/ to encode username and password into Base64 format.
 2. Click on Encode.
 3. Enter `username`:`password` into the text box.
-This the username/password defined in step B6.
+This the username/password defined in step B5.
 Also include the **colon** as separation between username and password.
 4. So the text would look like `LocUser:LocPWD1234` where **LocUser** is the `username` and **LocPWD1234** is the `password`.
-5. Output is something like `TG9jVXNlcjpMb2NQV0QxMjM0`
+5. Output is something like `TG9jVXNlcjpMb2NQV0QxMjM0` (the example in step 4 should give the exact same result).

 ### D. GPSLogger
 The Android app `GPSLogger` is described at https://gpslogger.app/.
 Installation of the app is via `F-Droid` (Free and Open Source Software).